 - Insurance of all local team members.

-- Last but most important COMPLETE SETUP INTERM/MIDDLE CAMP with Sleeping bags,
+- Last but most important COMPLETE SETUP of INTERM/MIDDLE CAMP with Sleeping bags,

 - Expedition cargo charge